-Direct investors may switch from the Fund to another fund managed by Firetrail and operated by us at any time.
+Direct investors may switch from the Fund to another fund managed by Solaris and operated by us at any time.
 A switch operates as a withdrawal of units in one fund and the investment of units in the other fund and therefore may have taxation implications.
 Please contact a licensed financial or taxation adviser for further information.

 There is no switching fee applicable as at the date of this document.
-However, a buy and/or sell spread or a contribution fee (where applicable) may apply to the relevant fund(s) at the time of the switch.
-Before making a decision to switch, you should read the relevant PDS located at www.firetrail.com.
+However, a buy and/or sell spread or a contribution fee may apply (where applicable) to the relevant fund(s) at the time of the switch.
+Before making a decision to switch, you should read the relevant PDS located at www.solariswealth.com.au.